Rating:

 The Bottom Line

-Judging by its ingredients alone, Chef Michael’s appears to be a below-average canned dog food.
+Judging by its ingredients alone, Chef Michael’s looks like a below-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.